lwl1112/polymorphicHERV/README.md

 ### Step 3: Experiments: mapping to the k-mer references
 3.1 download bam files from 1000 Genomes Project.

-3.2 using the bed file to extract mapped reads based on the coresponding coordiantes.
+3.2 using the bed file to extract mapped reads based on the corresponding coordinates.

    samtools view -b -L  *.bed  completed.bam > extracted.bam